2.17 Provisions, contingent liabilities and contingent assets General

 The Company's customer profile consists of a large number of customers spread across diverse industries include public sector enterprises, state owned companies and large private corporates.
 Accordingly, the Company's customer credit risk is low.
 The Company's projects business comprises long-term contracts which have an execution period exceeding one year.
 General payment terms include mobilisation advance, monthly progress payments with a credit period ranging from 0 to 90 days and certain retention money to be released at the end of the project.
 In some cases, retentions are substituted with bank/corporate guarantees.

-Specific allowance for loss has also been provided by the management based on expected recovery on individual customers.
+Specific allowance for loss has also been provided by the management based on expected recovery on individual parties.

-The provision provided in books for trade receivables overdue:
+The provision provided in books for trade receivables, financial assets and other current assets overdue:

-Management does not expect any significant loss from non-performance by counterparties on credit granted during the financial year that has not been provided for.
+Management does not expect any significant loss from non-performance by counterparties on credit granted that has not been provided for.

 (v) Liquidity Risk